 - In the event precinct boundaries are changed by legal authorities between Virginia gubernatorial elections, proportionate representation shall be adjusted by the County Committee on the basis of the apportionment formula determined following the immediately preceding Virginia gubernatorial election.

-The Chairman, precinct members and elected at large members of the County Committee shall be elected by the mass meeting, party canvass, convention or primary called for the purpose of selecting delegates to the regular biennial congressional district convention for a term of two (2) years or until their successors are elected, unless sooner removed.
-The call of said mass meeting, party canvass, convention or primary shall state the proportionate representation for the County Committee to be elected.
-Only registered voters in each precinct may vote upon the election of precinct members representing that precinct.
+The Chairman, precinct members and at large members of the County Committee shall be elected by the mass meeting, party canvass, convention or primary called for the purpose of selecting delegates to the regular biennial congressional district convention for a term of two (2) years or until their successors are elected, unless sooner removed.
+The call of this mass meeting, party canvass, convention or primary shall state the proportionate representation for the County Committee to be elected.

-- A filing fee established by the Chairman with the advice and consent of the Executive Committee, but not less than $35.00, shall be paid by each candidate for election as precinct member or at-large member of the County Committee and not less than $20.00 shall be paid by each candidate for associate member.
+- A filing fee established by the Chairman with the advice and consent of the Executive Committee, but not less than $40.00 per year (or $70.00 for the entire two-year term), shall be paid by each candidate for election as precinct member or at-large member of the County Committee and not less than $25.00 per year (or $40.00 for the entire two-year term) shall be paid by each candidate for associate member.
 A filing fee of $200 shall be paid by each candidate for County Chairman.

-- Each person elected to the County Committee shall pay dues in an amount similar to the filing fees provided for in the previous paragraph on March 1 of the year after their election.
+- Each person elected to the County Committee shall pay dues in an amount similar to the filing fees provided for in the previous paragraph on March 1 of the year after their election unless they paid for the entire two-year term.
 Failure to pay within 60 days shall automatically cause forfeiture of County Committee membership.

 - Associate Members: Any individual who is otherwise eligible to be elected as an at-large or precinct member may choose to join the Committee as an associate member.
 An associate member shall be eligible to attend and participate in Committee meetings and activities but shall be prohibited from voting on, approving, or adopting any issue that shall be decided upon under Committee bylaws.

-Any precinct or at-large member that loses membership on the Committee under Article III, Section D shall be automatically transferred to an associate member until such time that he or she refiles and is elected for precinct or at-large membership (no additional filing fee is necessary if he or she has already paid the precinct or at-large membership filing fee.)
+Any precinct or at-large member who loses membership on the Committee under Article III, Section D shall be automatically transferred to an associate memberships until such time that he or she refiles and is elected for precinct or at-large membership (no additional filing fee is necessary if he or she has already paid the precinct or at-large membership filing fee.)